 Assuming the rate of reoffending remains constant over time ignores the abundant evidence showing that the opposite is usually true.
-Scurich and John's reliance on this assumption falsely elevates the projected hypothetical "actual" recidivism levels they calculate over longer periods of time, making potential recidivists appear more dangerous than they really are as the years pass-and increasingly so as they age.
-For the same reason, measures such as "5-year recidivism rates" are misleading in the sense that any tendency toward reoffending is heavily concentrated in the first few years.
-This aspect of the temporal pattern of recidivism matters as policy-makers consider how to set certain legal requirements such as the minimum duration of registration and notification obligations.
-Using the 2019 DOJ study as a benchmark, policy-makers could very reasonably conclude that if an individual convicted of a sexual offense has not recidivated within 9 years, his registration and notification requirements, as well as his residency restrictions, should be terminated or at least dramatically curtailed.
+As a result, Scurich and John's reliance on this assumption falsely elevates the projected hypothetical "actual" recidivism levels they calculate over longer periods of time, making potential recidivists appear more dangerous than they really are as the years pass-and increasingly so.
+For the same reason, measures such as "five year recidivism rates" are misleading in the sense that any tendency toward reoffending is heavily concentrated in the first few years.
+This aspect of the temporal pattern of recidivism matters as policy makers consider how to set certain legal requirements such as the minimum duration of registration and notification obligations.
+Using the 2019 DOJ study as a benchmark, policy makers could very reasonably conclude that if a convicted sex offender has not recidivated within nine years, his registration and notification requirements, as well as his residency restrictions, should be terminated or at least dramatically curtailed.

-6 │ UNDERLYING DATA: VICTIM SELF-REPORT
+VI.
+UNDERLYING DATA: VICTIM SELF-REPORT

-The third variable in Scurich and John's probabilistic model is $P_r$ , the probability that a victim or some other party will report a sexual offense to the police.
-In identifying reasonable values to assume for $P_r$ , Scurich and John make use of victim-self report data.
-However, their use of these data in their article is problematic, with predictable consequences for their results.
+The third variable in Scurich and John's probabilistic model is P_r , the probability that a victim or some other party will report a sex offense to the police.
+In identifying reasonable values to assume for P_r , Scurich and John make use of victim-self report data.
+However, their use of these data is problematic, with predictable consequences for their results.